HCPSS/school-messenger-help/_posts/2014-02-17-important-message-stationary.markdown

 ![paste from microsoft word](/school-messenger-help/images/editor-extra-space.png)

-Select "done" once your message is all set, and from there you can send it to your recipients.
+Select "done" once your message is all set, and you can now send it to your recipients.